In Salalah, Oman the annual khareef season turns the sandy, mountainous landscape of this enchanting…

 World of Freelancers contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.

-When you work and travel, you usually spend a lot of time in countries other than your own, so you sometimes get to see how the local people celebrate their holidays.
+When you freelance and travel, you usually spend a lot of time in countries other than your own.
+So sometimes get to see how the local people celebrate their holidays.
 One holiday I’ve been able to experience in the Middle East was Eid al Adha.
 I traveled to the exotic little city of Salalah, Oman during this period where I learned all about a holiday treat famous in the Arabian Gulf region – Omani halwa.

 What is Eid al Adha?